Skip to content

 Prerequisites

-⚠️ Before starting, make sure you have:
+Before starting, make sure you have:

-• AWS Account with credentials configured (aws configure).
+• AWS Account with credentials configured (aws configure)

-• Python 3.10+ installed.
+• Python 3.10+ installed

-Step 1: Install and Create Your Agent
+Step 1: Setup and Install

 pip install boto3